SymbolNotFound/numberscrabble/rules.md

 2. Players cannot choose a number that has already been chosen by either player

-3. The first player to collect three numbers that sum to 15 wins If the player has four or five numbers, any set of three counts.
+3. The first player to collect three numbers that sum to 15 wins If a player has four or five numbers, any set of three counts